smhanov/syzgydb/README.md

 ## Features

 - **Disk-Based Storage**: Operates with minimal memory usage by storing data on disk.
+- **Automatic Embedding Generation**: Seamlessly integrates with the Ollama server to generate vector embeddings from text and images, reducing the need for manual preprocessing.
 - **Vector Quantization**: Supports multiple quantization levels (4, 8, 16, 32, 64 bits) to optimize storage and performance.
 - **Distance Metrics**: Supports Euclidean and Cosine distance calculations for vector similarity.
 - **Scalable**: Efficiently handles large datasets with support for adding, updating, and removing documents.